kraimbaud/kubernetes-training/doc/exercises/configuration.md

 | Single Env Variables | [:bulb: response](responses/ex2/ex2-configMaps-2-wordpress-mysql.yaml) |
 | File in a Volume     | [:bulb: response](responses/ex2/ex2-configMaps-3-wordpress-mysql.yaml) |

-:exclamation: For the `file in a volume` it's normal if it is not working as wordpress is using environment variables.
-Just check if the files are in the mounted directory.
+> :warning: For the `file in a volume` it's normal if it is not working as wordpress is using environment variables.
+> Just check if the files are in the mounted directory.

 ### Exercise 2.2 - Secrets
 Now as you can see the password database `1234` is in clear in the ConfigMap.
 Let's change that by using a Secret and